akostrik/stage_telegram_python/README.md

 _To unserstand this section, the reader should have basic knowledge of the teminology of computer sciences_

 Separation of the data treatment provided by _Server 1_ and the presentation functoinality provided by _Server 2_ and _Server 3_ falls into the pattern of [Model-View-ViewModel (MVVM)](https://ru.wikipedia.org/wiki/Model-View-ViewModel).

+_Server 1_ and _Server 2_ represent the backend functionality, while _Server 3_ ensures the Frontend one.

 ## The parameters of the application
 - The characteristics of the propaganda